jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-Example 5.
-VMware GemFire Loggers by Name
+Example 5. [vmware-gemfire-name] Loggers by Name